lancesmithcc/fileshare/README.md

 - Member registration, login, and profile pages with optional grove/circle affiliation.
 - Gathering Stream for posting updates, ritual ideas, and commenting.
 - Circle directory for quick visibility into active groups.
+- End-to-end encrypted direct messages powered by Kyber (ML-KEM 768) with AES-GCM wrapping so even the database only stores ciphertext.
 - AI Archdruid panel that runs against a local `llama.cpp`-compatible model to keep every inference private and offline.
 - API-ready LLM access (`/api/v1`) with pluggable model registry and optional API keys.
 - Shared Hollow file space for uploading, downloading, and sharing files across your local network.
+- Messenger-style encrypted threads for direct messages and small group rooms, all using Kyber-wrapped session keys.

 ## Tech Stack
 - Python 3.10, Flask, SQLAlchemy, Flask-Login.